 How in-house teams can influence corporate culture

 Corporate culture is one area of potential proactive focus.
 As a hub to many business spokes, in-house legal departments – and their general counsel, associate general counsel, legal operations managers, and junior and senior lawyers – are well placed to shape culture positively.

 “You’re there to guide the business to make sure what’s being done is legal and more ethical.
 You don’t serve the business if you are just facilitating commercial outcomes, but of course you’ve got to balance ethical advice with finding legal solutions,” says Martin.

 It’s about modelling behaviours beyond the C-suite and boardroom, too.
 “You always have an ethical mindset and focus on the right way to ensure company governance is working.
 But the general counsel should be modelling that ethical behaviour and it should be helping to ensure that the ethical considerations are part of any decision,” he says.

 How modern software helps manage outside counsel

-Championing technology is another means to deliver value as a strategic business partner.
+Championing in-house legal software is another means to deliver value as a strategic business partner.

 Mahlab’s report shows cost containment, efficiency and value were on the minds of most general counsel in 2017 – and innovation through technology helped them deliver it.
 It’s the greater empirics, oversight and analysis that many general counsel value.